cbrightly/content/nautilus/price_index_en.md

 ## Weights Computation

 For each (exchange, currency pair), and given a time-window T, we compute:
-* the average of the sum of asks from the mid price to the mid price + 1%.
+* the average of the sum of asks and bids from the mid price - 1% to the mid price + 1%;
-* the average of the sum of bids from the mid price to the mid price - 1%.
-* the sum of the volume bought
+* the sum of the volume bought and sold.
-* the sum of the volume sold
 We then apply 35% weights to the liquidity values (sum of asks and bids) and 15% weights to the volume values.
 This rewards exchanges that are actually liquid more than those that boost their volume through zero-fee